vegaprotocol/documentation/docs/api/websocket.md

 </Tabs>

 ## Available websocket APIs
-List here with links to all the available ones that we provide.
+List here with links to all the available ones that are littered throughout trading-data list.